-My work thus far has spanned three major areas: the politics of non-state armed groups, foreign recruitment and conscription by state militaries, and the political effects of migration for sending countries.
+My work thus far has spanned three major areas: the internal politics of non-state armed groups, recruitment and conscription by state militaries, and the political effects of migration for sending countries.

 What happens to rebels when the government allows rebels to gather resources and recruits freely for years or decades?
 With innovative evidence from five active conflict regions in Northeast India, I show that long-term truces actually undermine rebel organizations in the long run by attracting selfish, opportunistic recruits who are prone to desert in battle and abuse civilian supporters.
 First, I show experimentally that the benefits of truce disproportionately attract low-commitment recruits.
 My survey uses novel sampling methods and a conjoint survey to test the motivations and behavior of likely rebel recruits.
 Second, I demonstrate that these motivations shape rebel organizations’ recruitment and discipline behavior over time, drawing from 56 in-depth semi-structured interviews in and around nearly a dozen rebel organizations.